archipelagoAI/.github/PULL_REQUEST_TEMPLATE.md

 >
 > The non-closing magic words are: **ref, references, part of, related to, contributes to, towards**.

+-->

 ## This PR will

-*Summarize the changes in bullets.*
+Summarize the changes in bullets.

 ## Testing